chaos-polymtl/lethe/doc/source/examples/incompressible-flow/3d-taylor-green-vortex/3d-taylor-green-vortex.rst

 |                                                                                                                   |
 +-------------------------------------------------------------------------------------------------------------------+

-Increasing the refinement once more (:math:`128^3` Q3Q3), we note the perfect agreement between the kinetic energy decay, the enstrophy and the reference results.
-These results constitute Direct Numerical Simulation (DNS)
+Increasing the refinement once more (:math:`128^3` Q3Q3), allows us to obtain perfect agreement between the kinetic energy decay, the enstrophy and the reference results.
+These results constitute a Direct Numerical Simulation (DNS):

 +-------------------------------------------------------------------------------------------------------------------+
 |  .. figure:: images/dissipation_comparison_Q3_128.png                                                             |